jkimlab/PLR-GEN/README.md

 ## USAGE
+### Input preparation
+1. Input single-end or paired-end NGS short reads
+   - Read sequences are mendatory with fastq format
+   - You can use single-end reads with `-s` (incompatible with paired-end option)
+   - Or you can use paired-end reads with `-1` and `-2` (incompatible with single-end option)

+2. A list of reference genome sequences
+   -
 ### Running options of PLR-GEN

 	Usage: PLR-GEN.pl [options] -1 <pe1> -2 <pe2> (or -s <se>) -r <ref_list> -o <out_dir>